The John And Mary Corcoran Family Foundation

 Application Success Factors

-• Geographic connection: Strong presence or impact in Massachusetts, particularly the Greater Boston/South Shore area where the trustees are based
+• Geographic connection: Strong presence or impact in Massachusetts or District of Columbia, particularly the Greater Boston/South Shore area where the trustees are based

-• Mission alignment: Clear focus on education (especially elementary education), youth services, religious programs, or human services
+• Mission alignment: Clear focus on education (especially elementary education), youth services, religious programmes, or human services

-• Established track record: Demonstrated history of effective program delivery and financial stability
+• Established track record: Demonstrated history of effective programme delivery and financial stability

 • Personal connection: Relationship with trustees, board members, or the Corcoran family business network